The White Sea

 I’ll be boarding the White Sea, call sign 9HA3050, in Singapore on about Dec 10, setting sail for Perth.
 I hear this freighter ship made the Kessel Run in less than 12 parsecs. (#nerdhumor!)
 She’s flagged in Malta, is 180m long and has a beam of 32m.
 In short, she’s big.
-Her last reported position was off the east coast of Australia, so she’s going to have to put on a of steam if she’s going to make Singapore by Dec 10.
+Her last reported position was off the east coast of Australia, so she’s going to have to put on a head of steam if she’s going to make Singapore by Dec 10.
 The trip to Perth will take about 10 days, with at least one port of call in Jakarta.

 To book a freighter ship isn’t as easy as showing up at port and badgering captains to take you on.
 I scoured the Internet, a wretched hive of scum and villainy if there ever was one (#morenerdhumor!), until I found the somewhat ominously named Globoship, a Swiss firm that handles freighter bookings.